s4b7r/s4b7r/README.md

 - [Solutions and experiments of GIN 21/22](https://github.com/s4b7r/gin2122-exercises)
 - [Fun with Classes: Playing around with Object-Oriented Programming](https://github.com/s4b7r/oop-introproject)

+## Materials Science Workflows

+- Classical Spin Dynamics Workflow: can also be found in the [MaterialDigital Workflow Store](https://workflows.material-digital.de/workflow/76)
+  - The top-level pyiron workflow: [cinola-pyiron-workflow](https://github.com/s4b7r/cinola-pyiron-workflow)
+  - The pyiron job implementation used in the workflow: [cinola-pyiron-job](https://github.com/s4b7r/cinola-pyiron-job)
+  - The binary distribution of the spin dynamics code: [CINOLA-binary-distribution](https://github.com/s4b7r/CINOLA-binary-distribution)

 <!--
 **s4b7r/s4b7r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.